Volkswagen LT: Engines

-The petrol engine was a modified Audi 100 VW EA831 2.0 L inline four-cylinder.
-In 1976 Volkswagen wanted to make a sports coupe and had Porsche design one for them using parts from the VW/Audi group bin with front engine and rear-wheel drive.
+The petrol engine was a modified Audi 100 VW EA831 2.0-litre inline four-cylinder.
+In 1976 Volkswagen wanted to make a sports coupé and had Porsche design one for them using parts from the VW/Audi group bin with front engine and rear-wheel drive.
 They did not go with the design as the rest of the range was switching to front-wheel drive i.e. Golf/Polo/Jetta so VW came up with another design (the Scirocco).
 Porsche then decided to build it anyway in a collaboration with VW culminating in the Porsche 924 running with an VW EA831 Audi 2 L engine with Bosch K-Jetronic injection which is the same basic engine that was in the 2 L petrol LT at the time albeit with a carburetor and a vastly uprated Porsche designed cylinder head.
 It was rated at 55 kilowatts (75 PS; 74 bhp) and achieved higher torque at lower engine RPMs.

 An inline four-cylinder diesel engine by Perkins was available.
 The 48 kilowatts (65 PS; 64 bhp) 2.7 L diesel was included in the LT range from 1976 onwards.

 The Perkins engine was replaced in 1978 with a six-cylinder variant of the Volkswagen Golf diesel.
 The original 1.6 L four-cylinder engine became the D24 2.4 L six-cylinder, delivering 55 kW.
 This engine was also used in a number of Volvo passenger cars.

 In December 1982, an upgrade to the LT was introduced.
 The six-cylinder diesel was available as a turbodiesel, the Volkswagen D24T engine, producing 75 kW and 195 Nm of torque.
 In addition, the six-cylinder engine was now also available as a 66 kW petrol engine.
 All engines were now mounted with a clear offset alignment that allowed for a flatter engine compartment, which was shifted further to the rear for more space for a third seat in the cab.

 In 1992, an overhauled turbo-diesel engine with charge air cooler and 70 kW was introduced – the Volkswagen D24TIC engine.

 Early DV/ACL engine valves are mechanically shimmed; later versions were hydraulically auto-adjusted.
 The ACL had bigger injectors and the addition of the intercooler.
 The main block and bottom end remained identical.
 The head/valve adjusters/injectors/intake manifold and the turbo had variants plus a different sump for the oil to be pumped to the turbo.